webartistse/funko-showcase-workshop/README.md

 ### What are we going to learn?

-- How to build a card component app using MaterialUI
+- How to build a card component app using MaterialUI to display data
 - Setting up a Managed Mongo Database in DigitalOcean
 - Taking a dataset and ingesting that in Compass
 - Deploying the site and database to the cloud using DigitalOcean